virtual-labs/exp-half-adder-full-adder-iitg/experiment/theory.md

 When any of the inputs A and B is equal to 1, the Sum is 1.
 Otherwise, it is 0.
 Carry Cout is 1 only when both the inputs are 1.

+### Full Adder

+The combinational circuit that performs addition of three bits (Two significant bits and a previos carry) is called Full adder.

 The characteristic equation of a Full Adder is expressed as:

 Sum = A̅B̅Cin+A̅BCin+AB̅C̅in+ABCin